Artist Residency Opportunities

-An island off Maine, isolation and simple facilities.
+An island off Maine, with isolation and simple facilities.

 Four- to six-week studio residency program in Montauk, N.Y.
 Deadline in spring.

-Three-month fellowship at the British School at Rome focused in painting.
+Three-month fellowship at the British School at Rome focused on painting.
 Deadline in winter.

 Residencies in a science museum for artists drawn to collaboration, interested in interdisciplinary dialogue and open to engaging in new working methods.

 Philadelphia-based Two to three-month sessions in Spring, Summer, and Fall in Center City.
 The deadline is August, January, and April.

 Residency program in San Francisco, California focused on collaboration.
 Deadline in fall.

 Seven-month fellowship program in Provincetown, Mass.
 Deadline in winter.

 Philadelphia-based six-month residency on the Delaware River with a $1,200 stipend for material costs and must make site-specific work by the end of the term.
 Deadline in May.